 There have been no material transactions between the Company and its Directors during the period and the only amounts paid to them were in respect of expenses and remuneration for which there were no outstanding amounts payable.
-Directors' shareholdings are disclosed on page 34.
+Directors' shareholdings are disclosed on page 34 of the Annual Report.